SmartPracticeschool/llSPS-INT-1498-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 Project_Report - Project Report of the internship

 Project Demonstration Video link.txt - this text file contains the youtube link to my project demonstration video.

+Feedback_video_link.txt - this text file contains link to the google drive where the feedback video of the internship has been uploaded.